 HOUSING FIRST SUCCESS STORIES

 Kimberly had a nice job and a nice home.
 But when the company she worked for went under, she lost her savings, her insurance, her car, her peace of mind, and eventually her home.
 A history of trauma she thought she’d long since put behind her came flooding back.
 She suffered a breakdown and ended up at Long Island Shelter.
-Our Housing First Start-up Fund got her out of shelter and into a new apartment on December 19, 2014, connected with supportive services, and helped make her new place a safe, serene home.
+Our Housing Start-up Fund got her out of shelter and into a new apartment just before the new year 2014, connected with supportive services, and helped make her new place a safe, serene home.
 Today, Kim is happy, healthy, going back to school and starting a new career.
 Her story is an important reminder of how easy it is for any of us to fall on hard times and how vital a home of one’s own is to rebuilding one’s life.
 “I’m blessed to be here now in this apartment.
 It seems to have all come together very nicely in my new place.”

 Damion, a Veteran, spiraled into deep depression when his wife suddenly passed away.
 Unable to attend to even his most basic needs, he lost his job, his car, his home, and eventually ended up sleeping outside and in shelters.
 Struggling and embarrassed by his situation, Damion says he never would have asked for help.
 But with the help of Boston’s Housing First Initiative and Friends’ Housing Start-up Fund he was finally able to get the help he needed.
 With that help, today Damion has a safe, dignified home, a job he loves, and is finally feeling like himself again. “[Housing First] makes sure I maintain my mental health and my work/life balance.
 It’s so much more than just housing.”

 By 33, Chasity had already spent five years living on the streets.
 Suffering from a severe trauma and a paranoid disorder, she was afraid to come in to the shelters and primarily used the emergency room for respite when the weather got too cold.
 Despite all this, Chasity always envisioned her own home.
 Through Housing First, she got that home she always dreamed about and finally found the serenity and stability she needed to address her mental health and substance abuse issues.
-Nearly three years later, Chasity not only takes care of herself, but also helps others by leading support groups in the community.
+Today, Chasity not only takes care of herself, but also helps others by leading support groups in the community.
 With her newfound confidence and independence, she started her own non-profit.
 And just as she dreamed, Chasity loves to decorate her home.
 “My apartment has given me the stability I’ve needed for years.
 This gives me great joy.”

-Paul’s been in his own apartment for over 5 years now, after six years on the streets.
+Paul’s been in his own apartment for over six years now, after six years on the streets.
 And what a difference it’s made in his life!
 Prior to housing, Paul was struggling with drug abuse and grieving the deaths of both of his parents in a short period of time, all while being homeless.
 With the help of his caseworker he’s remained sober and for the first time in years, he’s hopeful.
 He says the stability of a constant safe place to live has allowed him to focus, work through his grief, and participate in relapse prevention and group therapy that he previously had not been able to due to the daily stress of living on the streets.
 But above all Paul says “I’ve become ‘lighter’ in mind and body now that I finally have a stable place to live”, and he’s stopped carrying around his backpack.

 Sarah had a good job in administration at MIT for decades, but drinking finally got the best of her.
 She lost her job, her health insurance, and her apartment.
 But she never lost her dignity.
 At 70 years old and only 4 1/2 feet tall, she was vulnerable on the streets and eventually came to Woods Mullen Shelter for help.
 The Housing First staff worked with her to get her safely housed, re-connect her with health care providers, and get her treatment for her substance abuse.
 While there, Sarah also began helping others in need of companionship and a smile.
 Today, Sarah is safe and sober in a cozy furnished apartment close to her doctors and counselors.
 Sarah’s favorite saying is “no matter what, I will always have my dignity because that’s what I was born with.”
 Now, Sarah helps restore this sense of dignity in other women by volunteering at Rosie’s Place.